LifeGivingWaterInternational/LiquidMetrics/README.md

 # LGWI Liquid Metrics
 This is the senior design project of Ben Tanis and Jacob Westra, both class of '24 graduates of Calvin University.

-This was comissioned Life Giving Water International (LGWI), to monitor well water for LGWI's water systems in Ecuador.
+This was comissioned Life Giving Water International (LGWI), to monitor water usage for LGWI's water systems in Ecuador.
 You can read more [here](https://jacobwestra.com/LGWI/).

 ## Picking up development
 If you're reading this, chances are you're the '25 students who picked this project (or were assigned it by Kvlinden).
 Here are some notes!
+* You're in an old repository.
+Everything has been migrated to [here](https://github.com/LifeGivingWaterInternational/LiquidMetrics)!
 * Everything contained in `/old` is (mostly) outdated, and only exists for archival purposes.
 This includes our React Native client – which I (Jacob) am officially retiring.
 Here are some reasons why:
   - It's dependency hell.
 Getting a development environment set up is an absolute nightmare, requiring you to install old/outdated versions of packages just to get the app to run
   - There were a lot of iOS- or Android-specific bugs